A small autobiography in progress.

 In The Fabric of Reality, he opens with a thought he had as a child and never gave up on — that every modern child is told the same thing: in ancient times a single learned person could know everything that was known, but we have moved past such a world; there is now too much knowledge for any one mind.

-Like him, I found this surprising and disappointing, and simply did not want it to be true.
+I found this surprising and disappointing, and simply did not want it to be true.

 Deutsch spent most of the book dismantling it, and showing me his answer.